So – here we are! It’s opening day 2017 and I am really excited for the start of the new season.

 I have lots of great trips planned for this year, but the highlight of them all may be today – opening day a in “Titletown USA” – Green Bay, Wisconsin.
 Lambeau field.
 Cheese Heads.
 Such a great way to start the year!

 This city breathes football much more so than any other NFL host city.
-Unlike cities like Chicago, Miami, Philadelphia, Dallas, etc. where there are so many other things that make up the cities composition and personality - in Green Bay Wisconsin – it is ALL Packers!
+Unlike cities like Chicago, Miami, Philadelphia, Dallas, etc. where there are so many other things that make up the cities composition and personality – in Green Bay Wisconsin – it is ALL about the Packers!
 And this is felt more strongly on opening day than at any other point of the regular season.
-While summers in Wisconsin are beautiful, this is just a way for the locals in this part of the state to pass their time while they countdown to the start of Packer football.
+While summers in Wisconsin are beautiful, this is just a way for the locals in this part of the state to pass their time while they countdown to the start of football season.

 The city of Green Bay itself, although comparatively small for an NFL host (approx. 105,000 population) has a lot to offer.
 A nice downtown with shops and restaurants, some great local brewhouses/restaurants (including Titletown Brewing located on Donald Driver Way and Copper State) and, pretty much every couple hundred yards or so, something related to the Packers.
 Downtown features something called the Packers Heritage Trail (kind of like Boston’s freedom trail – except for Packers stuff) which takes you by 30 locations throughout the town of Green Bay that played a major role in the creation of the team.